-Stainless steel is used in many products that relate to the food industry, and aid greatly in preventing the transfer or holding of any flavors or odors and prevent staining.
+Stainless steel is used in many products that relate to the food industry and aids greatly in preventing the transfer or holding of any flavors or odors and preventing staining.
 It also allows for easy cleaning and an overall clean environment.

 The products are very similar in the overall construction, but Corkcicle boasts a triple-insulated design, we will see further along in this comparison if this makes a difference.

-Overall Yeti uses high quality materials in their designs, and they always have.
-This creates an insulated tumbler that is incredibly durable, dishwasher safe and well built from from overall tumbler construction to lid construction.
+Overall, Yeti uses high-quality materials in their designs, and they always have.
+This creates an insulated tumbler that is incredibly durable, dishwasher safe, and well-built from overall tumbler construction to lid construction.

-Corkcicle uses materials that aren’t of the same quality as Yeti, and this couldn’t be more apparent then with the lid.
-Drop this lid on the pavement or concrete and it will most likely break into pieces, even from as little as a few feet.
+Corkcicle uses materials that aren’t of the same quality as Yeti, and this couldn’t be more apparent than with the lid.
+Drop this lid on the pavement or concrete, and it will most likely break into pieces, even from as little as a few feet.
 This may be due to the type of plastic used, which is called Tritan plastic.
-In terms of quality, Corkcicle Tumbler vs Yeti Rambler is an easy win to Yeti.
+In terms of quality, Corkcicle Tumbler vs Yeti Rambler is an easy win for Yeti.

 Corkcicle Tumbler vs Yeti Rambler

 The Yeti Rambler Tumbler features an Insulated press-in style lid.
-This aids in preventing spills, and keeps your beverages well insulated simultaneously.
-The lid is also dishwasher safe, allowing you to throw it in the dishwater and having the peace of mind that nothing detrimental will happen as a result.
+This aids in preventing spills and keeps your beverages well-insulated simultaneously.
+The lid is also dishwasher safe, allowing you to throw it in the dishwater and have the peace of mind that nothing detrimental will happen as a result.

-Yeti Tumblers also come in five different colors as well as two different size options, a 20-ounce, and 30-ounce offering.
+Yeti Tumblers also come in five different colors and two different size options, a 20-ounce and 30-ounce offering.